baronett90210/Gaussian-mixture-model/README.md

 Here, I have implemented Gaussian mixture model by means of Expectation Maximization (EM) algorithm according to the famous C. Bishop's book [1]
-The Gaussian mixture probability distribution can be written as a superpositions of multivariate Gaussians:
+The Gaussian mixture probability distribution can be written as a superposition of multivariate Gaussians:

 $$
 \begin{align}